-2 ships off UAE in Gulf of Oman warn they've lost control
+British navy group: 'Potential hijack' of ship off UAE coast

+DUBAI, United Arab Emirates — At least four ships off the coast of the United Arab Emirates broadcast warnings Tuesday that they had lost control of their steering under unclear circumstances as authorities reported “an incident” was underway in the area.

+It wasn’t immediately clear what was happening off the coast of Fujairah in the Gulf of Oman.

-The two vessels — an oil tanker called the Golden Brilliant and an asphalt carrier called the Kamdhenu — reported via their Automatic Identification System trackers that they were “not under command,” according to MarineTraffic.com That typically means a vessel has lost power and can no longer steer.
+The vessels — oil tankers called Queen Ematha, the Golden Brilliant, Jag Pooja and Abyss — announced around the same time via their Automatic Identification System trackers that they were “not under command,” according to MarineTraffic.com.
+That typically means a vessel has lost power and can no longer steer.

-The British military’s United Kingdom Maritime Trade Operations only warned ships that “an incident is currently underway.”
+The British military’s United Kingdom Maritime Trade Operations only warned ships that “an incident is currently underway,” without elaborating.
 An Oman Royal Air Force Airbus C-295MPA, a maritime patrol aircraft, was flying over the area where the ships were, according to data from FlightRadar24.com.

 The U.S. military’s Mideast-based 5th Fleet and the British Defense Ministry did not immediately return calls for comment.
 The Emirati government did not immediately acknowledge the incident.